We have information you must know before you buy the STS.

 The Cadillac STS cabin is warmer in appearance than the exterior, with soft leather surfaces complemented by warm wood accents.
 Those wood accents cost extra, but we much prefer them over the standard brushed aluminum trim, which looks and feels cold and reflects sunlight to the point of annoyance.
 Our advice: Order the wood.

 The seats in all models are refreshingly supportive, for a Cadillac, without being overly firm.
-Arm rests and head restraints are a degree or two softer than the cushions and side bolsters, boosting the comfort factor a couple notches.
-All essential controls are within easy reach, although there could be more clearance between the lower door panels and seat bottom to access the front seat adjusters.
+All essential controls are within easy reach, although there could be more clearance between the lower door panels and seat bottoms to access the front seat adjusters.
 For this reason, we especially liked the seat memory feature, which often saved us from having to reach down for the adjusters.
 The interior is noticeably roomier than that of the marginally smaller CTS.

 Cruise control and running lights are managed via a stalk on the left side of the steering column, windshield wipers and washers with a stalk on the right.
 Buttons in the steering wheel spokes provide redundant controls for audio and driver information functions.
 The steering wheel hub looks substantial, and even a bit futuristic.
 The available head-up display projects speed and other key information onto the windshield, so that the driver does not need to look down at the gauges.